OHDSI/TheBookOfOhdsi/OhdsiAnalyticsTools.md

 <p class="caption">(\#fig:implementations)Different ways to implement an analysis against data in the CDM.</p>
 </div>

-We may choose to write our analysis as custom code, and not make use of any of the tools OHDSI has to offer.
+There a three main approaches to implementing a study.
+The first is to write custom code that does not make use of any of the tools OHDSI has to offer.
 One could write a de novo analysis in R, SAS, or any other language.
 This provides the maximum flexibility, and may in fact be the only option if the specific analysis is not supported by any of our tools.
 However, this path requires a lot of technical skill, time, and effort, and as the analysis increases in complexity it becomes harder to avoid errors in the code.

-An alternative is to develop the analysis in R, and make use of the packages in the [OHDSI Methods Library](https://ohdsi.github.io/MethodsLibrary/).
+The second approach involves developing the analysis in R, and making use of the packages in the [OHDSI Methods Library](https://ohdsi.github.io/MethodsLibrary/).
 At a minimum, one could use the [SqlRender](https://ohdsi.github.io/SqlRender/) and [DatabaseConnector](https://ohdsi.github.io/DatabaseConnector/) packages described in more detail in Chapter \@ref(SqlAndR) that allow the same code to be executed on various database platforms, such as PostgreSQL, SQL Server, and Oracle.
 Other packages such as [CohortMethod](https://ohdsi.github.io/CohortMethod/) and [PatientLevelPrediction](https://ohdsi.github.io/PatientLevelPrediction/) offer R functions for advanced analytics against the CDM that can be called on in one's code.
-This still requires a lot of technical expertise, but by re-using the validated components of the Methods Library we can be more efficient and error-free than when using completely custom code.
+This still requires a lot of technical expertise, but by re-using the validated components of the Methods Library we can be more efficient and less prone to error than when using completely custom code.

 The third approach relies on our interactive analysis platform [ATLAS](https://github.com/OHDSI/Atlas/wiki), a web-based tool that allows non-programmers to perform a wide range of analyses efficiently.
-ATLAS makes use of the Methods Libraries but provides a simple, point and click interface to design analyses and in many cases generate the necessary R code to run the analysis.
-The pace of development can vary between the Methods Libraries and ATLAS which can lead to limited options in the ATLAS interface where the underlying libraries have more flexibility.
+ATLAS makes use of the Methods Libraries but provides a simple graphical interface to design analyses and in many cases generate the necessary R code to run the analysis.
+However, ATLAS does not support all options available in the Methods Library.
+While it is expected that the majority of studies can be performed through ATLAS, some studies may require the flexibility offered by the second approach.

 ATLAS and the Methods Library are not independent.
 Some of the more complicated analytics that can be invoked in ATLAS are executed through calls to the packages in the Methods Library.
 Similarly, cohorts used in the Methods Library are often designed in ATLAS.

 ## Analysis strategies

-More or less independently of how we choose to implement our analysis is the strategy that our analytics takes in answering specific questions.
+In addition to the strategy used to implement our analysis against the CDM, for example through custom coding or use of standard analytic code in the Methods Library, there are also multiple strategies for using those analytic techniques to generate evidence.
 Figure \@ref(fig:strategies) highlights three strategies that are employed in OHDSI.

 <div class="figure" style="text-align: center">
 <img src="images/OhdsiAnalyticsTools/strategies.png" alt="Strategies for generating evidence for (clinical) questions." width="90%" />